 I motivate myself by writing down every little thing, even if it is trivial, simply because lots of ‘ _/ ‘ marks help me keep up the momentum of doing things.
 I put a cardboard box in each room to collect things we no longer use or want.
 The best part is getting the whole family involved in this activity – it is so much fun – and very satisfying.

-Actually, I confess that determination got me through most days, when all I wanted to do was lay down and close my eyes and wake up next year.
-Luckily, I am one persistent so-and-so when I have to be and making it a group activity is one of the best ways to keep the motivation up!
+Actually, I confess that determination got me through most days when all I wanted to do was lay down and close my eyes and wake up next year.
+Luckily, I am one persistent so-and-so when I have to be, and making it a group activity is one of the best ways to keep the motivation up!
+Sure, I could simply get a house cleaning service and be done with it.
+But I’d rather do it myself for the pure joy of it.

 Here are some major areas I worked on that made a huge difference for me, and I suspect it will, for most people – good starting point, anyway!